yuchunchien/DL_SeaLion/README.md

 3. File Description:

-a) Crop_test_image.ipynb: Crop original pictures as fixed-size images.
+a) Crop_test_image.ipynb: Crop original pictures as fixed-sized images.
 The default size of the cropped image is 416*416.

 b) bad_id.txt: Ids of the raw images which have problems.